 You are encouraged to challenge yourself academically by enrolling in courses that demand excellence in your schoolwork.
 Meeting these challenges ensures that you're equipped with the essential skills necessary to meet the high expectations of college and the workplace.
 In short, our goal is to provide you with the essential skills needed for your success after graduation.
-The Massachusetts Department of Elementary and Secondary Education identifies broad, skills-based themes taken from The Partnership for 21st Century Skills.
+The Massachusetts Department of Elementary and Secondary Education identifies broad, skills-based themes.
 These include: (a) Information and Communication, (b) Thinking and Problem Solving, (c) Interpersonal and Self-direction Skills, (d) Global Knowledge and Understanding, (e) Financial, Economic, and Business Literacy, (f) and Civic Literacy.
 These themes are woven throughout the course descriptions.